aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

     <iframe width="560" height="315" src="https://www.youtube.com/embed/qI8-3kF5nlU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </center>

+:new_spec:`There seems to be something weird happening with the time.`

+"Yeah, the time print out is the difference in seconds from when the simulation started and when the reading was being made, you are watching python slip.
+When you write ``time.sleep(1)`` you don't actually sleep 1 second you sleep a bit more than that.
+This slip is dependent upon your operating system and what other kinds of computational loads you are running.
+Because of this, no two runs of the program will generate the same results, since the time difference comes to play in how the state of charge is accumulated."

-:new_spec:`It looks like you got the transition working, but I don't think you have enough loss in your battery, where did you get your internal resistance number from?`
+:new_spec:`Ok, well it looks like you got the transition working, but I don't think you have enough loss in your battery, where did you get your internal resistance number from?`

 "I pulled it off of a battery vendor's data sheet."